jhpyle/docassemble/_docs/modifiers.md

 `progress` modifier.
 For example:

 {% include side-by-side.html demo="progress" %}

+The value of `progress` needs to be a number between 0 and 100.
+If the value is zero, the progress bar is hidden.
+If the value is greater than 100, a full progress bar will be shown.

+# <a name="section"></a>The section navigation bar

+A **docassemble** interview can be configured to show a left-hand [navigation bar] on screens large enough to show one.
+The navigation bar will contain a list of the sections in the interview, as specified in the [`sections`] initial block or using the [`nav.set_sections()`] function.
+In the navigation bar, the current section will be highlighted.

+Adding the `section` modifier to a question will update the current section when the interview asks the question.
+This section will continue to be the current section until another question is reached that contains a `section` modifier that specifies a different section.

+As explained in the documentation for the [`sections`] initial block, you have the option of referring to a section by a keyword that is different from the name of the section that is displayed to the user.
+If you are using this feature, your `section` modifier needs to refer to the keyword, not the displayed name.

+{% include side-by-side.html demo="sections" %}

+You can also set the current section using the [`nav.set_section()`] function.

 # <a name="prevent going back"></a>Disable the back button: `prevent going back`